Nebula (character): Publication history

 Nebula was created by writer Roger Stern and artist John Buscema, and first appeared in The Avengers #257 (July 1985).

+In the 2016 series Gamora, it is revealed that Nebula was raised alongside Gamora by Thanos, a retcon inspired by the character's depiction in the Marvel Cinematic Universe.

 Fictional character biography

 Nebula on the cover of The Avengers #318 (June 1990).
 Art by Paul Ryan and Tom Palmer.

 A brutal space pirate and mercenary, Nebula seizes control of Sanctuary II, a massive spaceship previously under the command of Thanos.
 Thanos is believed to be dead at this point, and Nebula claims to be his granddaughter.

-Nebula schemes to gain absolute power by using an atomic compressor to release vast amounts of energy.
-This nearly causes a second Big Bang and threatens to destroy the universe before Captain America, Iron Man, Thor, Spider-Man and Sersi shut down the equipment in time to prevent the destruction of the universe.
+Nebula then schemed to gain absolute power by using Earth scientist Dr. Harker's atomic compressor to release vast amounts of energy that were absorbed by the Infinity Union.
+This attempt nearly triggered the end of the universe when the experiment caused a second Big Bang that threatens to destroy the universe.
+Captain America, Iron Man, Thor, Spider-Man and Sersi are able to escape the destruction and shut down the equipment in time to negate the unmaking of existence.
+Sersi removes Nebula's brain implant, depriving her of her powers.

 After Thanos is resurrected, he becomes offended by Nebula's claims of kinship.
 He reclaims his ship and uses the Infinity Gems to nearly kill Nebula, leaving her in a disfigured, zombie-like state.
 When he claims the Infinity Gauntlet, Thanos boasts that Nebula is his greatest creation, being in a state between life and death.
 When Thanos defeats Eternity and takes his place, he expands his consciousness into the universe, leaving his body comatose.
 Nebula takes the Gauntlet from Thanos and uses it to heal herself and banish Thanos.
 Thanos agrees to help the heroes of Earth defeat Nebula.

 Nebula in interior artwork from Nova: The Human Rocket #1 (May 1999).
 Art by Joe Bennett.